RedisLabs/redislabs-docs/content/rs/release-notes/rs-5-4-10-november-2019.md

 - When you use Google Chrome browser on macOS Catalina to connect to the RS web UI with a self-signed certificate generated after June 2019, the self-signed certificate should be updated to include extendedKeyUsage field.
     For further assistance, contact [Redis Labs Support](support@redislabs.com).
+- When you upgrade an Active-Active Redis with active AOF from version RS 5.4.2 or earlier to version RS 5.4.4 or later:
+    - If replication is enabled, you must run the BGREWRITEAOF command on all slave shards after the upgrade.
+    - If replication is not enabled, you must run the BGREWRITEAOF command on all shards after the upgrade.

 ## Important Fixes